peterramsing/solo_conductor/README.md

 # Solo Conductor

-An orchestrator Claude Code session that plans, delegates, and coordinates work across Solo-managed projects using the [Solo MCP server](https://soloterm.com).
+An orchestrator Claude Code session that plans, delegates, and coordinates work across your projects in Solo using the [Solo](https://soloterm.com) tool.

 The conductor does not write application code.
 It spawns agents, tracks progress via todos and scratchpads, and reports back.